shanelonergan/shanelonergan.github.io/_posts/2020-04-4-planning-a-project.md

 ---

 Thank you so much for reading!
-I hope you found this guide helpful.
+I hope you found this guide helpful, and good luck planning your projects!